Founded: 1854 in Tuskegee, Alabama; moved to Montgomery, Alabama, in 1909.

 Special Programs: Staton Center for Learning Enrichment, Honors Programs, academic and pre-professional advising, individual counseling and accommodations for students with disabilities, internships, ACT: The Art of Critical Thinking, Center for Career and Vocation, Elizabeth Belcher Cheek Concert Series, Rhoda Ellison Writers Festival, and Stallworth Lecture Series. >>

-Honors and Distinctions: Huntingdon is consistently listed among U.S. News and World Report’s “America’s Best Colleges” and the Princeton Review’s The Best Colleges, Region by Region; the campus is listed on the National Register of Historic Places.
-The College has been named to the President's Higher Education Community Service Honor Roll for the past two years.
+Honors and Distinctions: Huntingdon is listed among the top tier of Regional Colleges in U.S. News and World Report’s “America’s Best Colleges;" and in the Princeton Review’s The Best Colleges, Region by Region; the campus is listed on the National Register of Historic Places.
+The College has been named to the President's Higher Education Community Service Honor Roll for the past three years.
 Washington Monthly, which rates colleges based on their contributions to the public good, places Huntingdon in the top 20% among 352 baccalaureate institutions.

 Accreditation and Memberships

 Adult Programs: Huntingdon’s Adult Degree Completion Program (ADCP) allows working professionals a convenient and flexible schedule for completing their bachelor’s degrees in business.
-Each course is offered just one night a week for five weeks.
-The program is offered at campuses in Montgomery, Baldwin County (two locations), Birmingham (four locations), Brewton, Clanton, Enterprise, and Gadsden.
+Each course is offered just one night a week in five-week terms.
+The program is offered at sites around the state.

 Huntingdon College does not discriminate on the basis of national or ethnic origin, age, race, color, sex, religious preference, creed or disability.